top of page

 Bigger, Faster, and Stronger Systems

 This is a research seminar course on database systems and their inner data structures.
-We will read exciting papers to aquaint ourselves with the state-of-the-art constructions to understand where the field is and where it's going.
-You will also pursue a fun research project of your choice, in which you will impleemnt and evaluate some of the methods we learn about.
+We will read exciting papers to aquaint ourselves with both classic and state-of-the-art constructions.
+You will also pursue a fun research project of your choice, in which you will implement and evaluate some of the methods we learn about.

 Reading & Presenting Research Papers